Nambiappan/Alexa-Projects/README.md

 Level : Beginner
 Effort : 2 hour

 To be honest, I spent more time to get this word game working as I am new to Python Programming and Alexa.
-I faced issued while installing the Flask-ask package in the my machine  and  then understaning the Alexa : Intent , Slot and Utterences.
+I faced issues while installing the Flask-ask package in the my machine  and  then understaning the Alexa : Intent , Slot and Utterences.
 Once I understood , it looked very simple program.

 The App works as below :